How much do you move?

-When we look to change our activity levels the majority of us automatically jump to exercising; getting more workouts in during the week.
-We think that this is the best way for us to burn more calories and therefore move closer to our goal of weight loss/reduce weight gain (unless we are exercising to increase muscle mass).
+When we look to change our activity levels the majority of us automatically jump to exercising; feeling we need to get more workouts in during the week.
+We think, especially if our goal is weight loss, that this is the best way for us to burn more calories and therefore move closer to our goal.

 In reality the thing we should focus on first is day to day simple movement.

 The majority of our daily calorie expenditure comes from our non-exercise-activity-thermogenesis (NEAT); basically the day to day movement we do that doesn’t fall under the ‘workout’ category.
 Things like walking, doing the housework, doing the shopping and even fidgeting all fall into our NEAT category for energy expenditure.
 So if we are looking to be more active to help us manage our weight we first need to look at how much we move during the day as opposed to how many times a week we can get a sweat on.